QubesOS/qubes-doc/user/managing-os/templates.md

     $ sudo qubes-dom0-update qubes-template-<name>

 where `qubes-template-<name>` is the name of your TemplateVM package.

+If you wish to install a community template, you must enable the community template repo:

+    $ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-<name>

 If you receive the message that no match is found for `qubes-template-<name>`, see [here][no-match].

 ## After Installing